AnalyticalGraphicsInc/STKCodeExamples/StkEngineContainerization/linux/stk-engine-baseline/README.md

 ## Prerequisites
 * Docker must be running on your system.
 * By default, this sample uses the `centos:7` Docker image as its baseline.
-If you are not able to pull images directly from Dockerhub on your system, you must load the baseline OS image on your system before building this image.
+If you are not able to pull images directly from Docker Hub on your system, you must load the baseline OS image on your system before building this image.
 * Access to an Ansys Licensing Server with a valid STK license.
 Edit the [`licensing.env`](../configuration/licensing.env) file to ensure the `ANSYSLMD_LICENSE_FILE` environment variable